Savings .com.au

 Should you get pre-approved for a car loan?

-How to get pre-approved for a car loan online
+How do I get pre-approved for a car loan?

-• Get all your supporting documents together: In addition to knowing your credit score, you’ll also need to provide a slew of financial documents to the lender.
-These documents include things like 100 points of ID (Driver’s license, passport etc.), recent pay slips, a copy of your bank statements, your current employment status, list of any other assets and liabilities you might have (like shares, other loans or credit card debts) and more.
+• Get all your supporting documents together: Documents could include 100 points of ID (Driver's license, passport etc.), recent pay slips, a copy of your bank statements, your current employment status, any other assets and liabilities you might have (like shares, other loans or credit card debts) and more.

-• Compare a wide range of lenders: Before jumping into applying, you should definitely compare a range of different lenders on their interest ratesfees and other loan features, such as whether they offer balloon payments or repayment flexibility.
-You should also do some research on the pre-approval process they offer, like whether it can be done quickly online or over the phone.
+• Compare a wide range of lenders: Before jumping into applying, you should definitely compare a range of different lenders on their interest rates, fees and other loan features like balloon payments or repayment flexibility.
+As we touched on above, firing off lots of different pre-approval applications can hurt your credit score so it's worth narrowing your search beforehand.

 Bad credit

-If you have a bad credit history, never fear as you may still be able to achieve your new car dreams with a car loan.
-It will however require more documentation to be provided on your behalf.
-This will typically include more in depth information about spending habits, including income and expenses.
+If you have a bad credit history, you might need to produce more documents before being granted pre-approval.
+This could include more in-depth information about your spending habits, including income and expenses.

 What happens after a pre-approval?

-Once you’ve been pre-approved, you now need to go out and actually purchase the car.
-You can buy a car either through a dealership, auction or a private seller - the lender will just need to know this information because once the purchase of the car has been approved, your lender will then contact the seller to get an invoice for the vehicle.
+Once you've been pre-approved, it's time to go out and actually buy a new car.
+This might be through a dealership, auction or a private seller - you'll just need to let your lender know the details.

-They will then do a final assessment of the purchase, and give you final approval, at which point you will need to sign and return a copy of the loan contract.
-Once this is done, the lender will pay the funds to the dealership or seller directly.
-But be aware: this only works if the purchase is within the pre-approved limit set by the lender.
+They will then do a final assessment of the purchase, and give you final approval, at which point you'll need to sign and finalise the loan contract.
+Once this is done, the lender will pay the funds to the dealership or seller directly, provided it is within the limits of the pre-approval conditions.

 If you buy a car that's outside the pre-approved limit, you may need to complete an entirely new application.

-A pre-approval isn’t a guarantee of being given a loan by a lender, as there are a number of reasons why they might reject you after the fact.
+Pre-approval isn't a guarantee.
+There are a number of reasons why a lender might reject you after the fact.
 Some of the more common reasons include:

 • The car you're buying is outside the pre-approved range

-• Interest rates have changed during the pre-approval period, meaning your ability to repay the loan could have changed.
+• Interest rates have risen during the pre-approval period, pushing the assessment rate beyond your proven capacity to repay the loan

-• The lender might have since modified its lending policy, meaning you will have to be re-assessed under the new terms.
+• The lender might have modified its lending policy in the meantime, so you'll have to be re-assessed under the new terms.

-The important thing to know is you shouldn’t immediately re-apply for a loan without first speaking to the lender to ask why you were rejected.
-This is because a rejected loan application can negatively impact your credit history, so you don’t want to apply again only to be rejected again.
+You generally shouldn't immediately re-apply for a loan without figuring out why you were rejected.
+A rejected loan application can negatively impact your credit history, so you don't want to apply again and have rejections start to stack up.

 Frequently Asked Questions